brmkit/brmkit.github.io/whoami.md

 ## activities
-I also enjoy partecipating in Capture the Flag competitions and challenging myself in "_complex_" environment:
+I also enjoy partecipating in Capture the Flag competitions and challenging myself in "_complex_" environment like:

 Year | Provider | Labs
 -----|-------|--------